top of page

 Both pathways operate within the same pedagogical framework and uphold the same artistic and educational standards.

-Alongside the chosen pathway, participants develop a primary artistic emphasis based on their individual profile, strengths, and training objectives.
+Alongside the chosen pathway, participants may indicate a primary orientation based on their current background, strengths, and training objectives.
+This helps support placement, artistic development, and longer-term planning within the programme.

-• An integrated approach combining ballet and contemporary training
+• For dancers seeking an integrated profile across ballet and contemporary training

-• Designed for dancers seeking versatility and a broad technical foundation
+• Suitable for dancers who wish to maintain versatility and a broader technical base

 Individual Training Profile

-Each dancer’s pathway and focus are combined to form an individual training profile within a shared programme environment.
+Each dancer’s pathway and stated orientation contribute to an individual training profile within the programme.

 • Consistent educational and artistic standards